Board of Directors

 Goddess of Grants

-Lori J. Bumgardner is an experienced management professional with a successful track record directing higher education and government-related research and projects in politically charged environments in the U.S. and abroad.
+Lori J. Bumgardner is an experienced management pro with a successful track record directing higher education and government-related research and projects in politically charged environments in the U.S. and abroad.
 Lori earned her master’s degree in Planning, Public Policy and Management from the University of Oregon in 1992.
 Her nonprofit consulting business, Goddess of Grants, has brought more than $250M in grants into the community over the past two decades.

 Presenter, Writer, Facilitator